Click here to track your progress on review topics with our

 Answer 1,2,4,5: These can be debilitating injuries, but no evidence exists to show these injuries are associated with these levels of morbidity and mortality at one year.

 J Orthop Trauma.
 1997 Nov;11(8):594-9.
 PMID: 9415867 (Link to Abstract)

 Average 4.0 of 12 Ratings

-A 48-year-old active female underwent percutaneous screw fixation of a minimally displaced femoral neck fracture six months ago.
+A 48-year-old active female runner underwent percutaneous screw fixation of a minimally displaced femoral neck fracture six months ago.
 There were no immediate post-operative complications, and she was progressed to full weight bearing three months after surgical fixation.
 Initial post-operative radiographs, and radiographs taken 3 months post-op revealed anatomic reduction of the fracture with no shortening.
 At her latest clinic visit she reports severe right groin pain, and difficulty ambulating.
 A current radiograph is shown in Figure A. What is the most appropriate surgical treatment?

 In situ dynamic hip screw revision fixation

 Core decompression and bone grafting